Skip to Content

 If you prefer the certainty of having a private ride booked in advance with a driver meeting you at baggage claim, consider a private car or limo service.
 There are numerous options in Los Angeles.
 The service is certainly pricier but is more full-service for families that may be juggling a lot of bags.

 In addition, some car services offer extra conveniences that matter for families.
 Lansky Transportation, for example, will provide car seats upon request and also make a quick stop at a grocery store so you can stock up your hotel room refrigerator with snacks.
-Additionally, a representative for Lansky confirmed that their drivers are able to do in-airport pickups at LAX and are not affected by the new rules limiting the location of ride-sharing pickups.
-Lansky’s vehicles transport up to 6 passengers $105 one way from SNA, $115 from LGB, and $180 from LAX.
+Additionally, their drivers are able to do curbside pickups at LAX and won’t require you to shuttle to LAX-it.
+Lansky’s vehicles transport up to 6 passengers $125 one way from SNA, $140 from LGB, and $200 from LAX.

 4. Taxis

 Last but certainly not least, taxi service is available from all area airports.
-The cost, however, is simply prohibitive from airports other than SNA or LGB that are very close to Disneyland (SNA and LGB fares are about $50-60).
-From the next closest airport (LAX), a cab would cost over $100.
+The cost, however, is often substantially higher than ride-sharing services (particularly from LAX).
 Always compare them to their ride-share counterparts to maximize savings.

-Note also that at LAX, the taxi services also operate out of LAX-it and require guests to take a shuttle to a parking lot near Terminal 1.
-So there is no time-savings over ridesharing there.
+Note also that at LAX, taxi services also operate out of LAX-it and require guests to take a shuttle to a parking lot near Terminal 1.
+So there is no time-savings over ride-sharing there.

 Where to Book Your Disneyland Vacation & Save Money!